mfletchernyc/stripe-projector/README.md

 * Displays the detailed stripes list.

 ## known issues
-* Intermittent: some colors are undefined.
+* ~~Intermittent: some colors are undefined.~~ Fixed.

 ## to do
+* Reset button needs to not move.
+* Opacity/width ALWAYS works.
 * Reduce interface complexity.
 * Make the interface more touch-friendly.
 * Add unobtrusive help.